yuqi-liang-qiqi/SequenzoWebsite/docs/en/basics/weighted_data.md

 If no weights are given, Sequenzo automatically sets them to 1.

-## How weights change the workflow
+## How weights change the sequence analysis workflow

 Most of the workflow is unchanged: you still compute distances, cluster, and visualize as usual.
 But there are a few key places where weights matter: